ACTNOW Funded projects will change lives in North East Essex

 Anglian Community Trust has launched an exciting new grants programme to support community projects with new ideas to improve the lives of people in the local area.

-Community groups are being invited to submit their proposals to ACT for consideration for funding.
+Community groups were invited to submit their proposals to ACT for consideration for funding.

-Please find below some examples of project subject areas relevant to our criteria, which we would consider:
+Please find below some examples of project subject areas relevant to our criteria, which we considered during the process of agreeing the grants:

 • Mental health challenges, especially those experienced by young people